 "Civility: Thriving or Dying in American Discourse?," February 28, 2011.

-The Garfield Institute hosted a lively discussion on civility in American politics.
+The Garfield Center hosted a lively discussion on civility in American politics.
 The videos below are from the event.

 Participants: Clifford Orwin, Ph.D., Professor of Political Science, Fellow of St. Michael's College and Director of the Program for Political Philosophy and International Affairs, University of Toronto; Fred Baumann, Ph.D., Professor of Political Science, Kenyon College.